-Laptops and other electronic devices: Students are not normally permitted to use laptops in class.
+Laptops and other electronic devices: Students are permitted to use laptops in class as long as they use them for note-taking only.
 Students are not permitted to videotape lectures.
 Students are permitted to make audio recordings of lectures only with the permission of the instructor.
 Please turn off your phone.